LifetimeMistake/PlanetbaseMultiplayer/README.md

 And many more...

 ## How to contribute
-Just send me a merge request!
+Just send me a pull request!
 I'll try to merge it as soon as possible.
 There's one rule for now though.
 I'd like to avoid modifying the Assembly-CSharp dll if possible.
 Changing private or protected fields to public is acceptable.
 However, try to add all the patches to the Patcher project instead.

 ## Setting up a dev environment